LostPaul/obsidian-folder-notes/docs/docs/Features/Exclude folders.md

 # Exclude folders
 The exclude folder feature can be found in the plugin settings under the tab "Exclude folders".
+Depending on what you exclude a folder from you for example can't open a folder note, the file/folder names don't sync, it doesn't show up in the folder overview and more.
 ## Exclude only one folder
 To only exclude the folder itself and not the sub folders also you have to click on the edit icon and disable include subfolders in the settings.

+## How to exclude a folder?
 ### Directly in the settings
 Click on the plus icon, then click on the text input, search a folder name and then select the folder you want to exclude from the list.
 ![Video](../assets/xdS3VV7wjIRFNHADE0lx.mp4)